 QuestBridge introduced him to an array of schools he’d never even heard about.
 “It was an eye-opener for me,” Rafael says.
 “I was not even thinking of moving outside of Minnesota until Quest.”

 After being named a Finalist, it sunk in that he actually had a shot of going to an incredible college without financial burden.
 He ranked colleges, but decided to “leave it to fate” and not tell his parents unless he got in, for fear of disappointing them.
 Against his wildest dreams, Rafael matched, an accomplishment that left him speechless, and his parents — albeit scared — jumping for joy.

 Rafael knew leaving home for Boston would be hard, but he also knew he had to try it.
 He could always come back, he thought.
 Not having attended a pre-orientation program, Rafael didn’t know a single person on campus.
 For nights leading up to his departure, he couldn’t sleep.

-Now, the list of things he loves about college rolls off his tongue with quick passion: “I love school, I love my peers, I love my classes, the professors are amazing.”
-He’s even involved with dance, which is something he had never given himself a chance to do because ‘it wasn’t academic’, but now he loves that, too.
-His sincerity is as bright as his future, and this is just the beginning.
+In time, the list of things he loved about college rolled off his tongue with quick passion: “I love school, I love my peers, I love my classes, the professors are amazing.”
+He even got involved with dance, which is something he had never given himself a chance to do because ‘it wasn’t academic’, but he grew to love that, too.
+His sincerity is as bright as his future, and college was just the beginning.
 With a major in economics and minor in finance, Rafael hopes to get his MBA one day, and possibly work abroad.
 He’d also like to return home to his family at some point in the future.

 He has a lot ahead of him, but is thankful for the lessons he’s learned thus far, not least of which is independence.
 “I always used to be afraid of the unknown, of the ‘oh, what if that happens’.
 But now I know that mentality is what actually holds you back.”